Benski3030/electronics/rasp_pi/py_backup.md

 `sudo pishrink.sh -z myimg.img`

 This process will also take several minutes but, when it is done, you will end up with a reasonably sized image file called myimg.img.gz.
 You can copy this file to your PC, upload it to the cloud or send it to a friend.

+6. Eject your usb drive with
+    `sudo umount /mnt/backup`